 Back to Jesus.
 What does he say?
 First, give thanks for the situation because it reminded her to pray and seek his help.
 Sometimes that was as far she got in her prayer, but now she knew there was more.

-She remembered that story in the Bible.
-David was small, and had no armor, and with God’s power he killed Goliath with just one stone.
+She remembered that story in the Bible when David was small and had no armor.
+With God’s power he killed Goliath with just one stone.
 Not even a sword.
 Anything was possible with God on your side.

 So she was alone, again.
 Sure she had Jesus, and God, and the Holy Spirit.
 That had to count for something, right?
-But they weren’t here, present.
+But they weren’t physically here.
 They couldn’t go talk to him for her, or find her another job, or kill him off, or magically change everything.
 Perhaps that was the point too.

-Perhaps Jesus came and said all that he did to tell her to not even have him above her, but inside her, with her, to give her the strength to do it herself.
+Perhaps Jesus came and said all that he did to tell her to not even have him above her, but within her, to give her the strength to do it herself.
 She wasn’t alone, then.
 She was doubled.
 Enhanced.
-There was synergy, more than the sum of the parts.
+There was a synergy, more than the sum of the parts.